angelrps/Data_Science_Snippets/ML_Supervised_Learning_Python.md

 cross_val_score(clf,X,y,scoring="recall").mean()
 ```
 ### 2_2_4_F1 score
-Harmonic mean of Precision and Recall.<br />
+Harmonic mean of Precision and Recall.
+It measures if we have a good balance between Precision and Recall.<br />
 Value range from 0 (worst) to 1 (best).<br />
 It is calculated as `2*(Recall * Precision) / (Recall + Precision)`